varocketry/guitar-mastery-hub/public/lessons/lesson_015_power_chord_preparation.md

 ---

-## 🎸 SECTION 3: TRANSITIONING BETWEEN E5 AND A5
+## ðŸŽ¸ SECTION 3: TRANSITIONING BETWEEN E5 AND A5

 ### The Simple Switch